Europe '72: Release

-Europe '72 was released on November 5, 1972, reaching No. 24 in the Billboard charts.
+Europe '72 was released on November 1, 1972, reaching No. 24 in the Billboard charts.
 The album was the first to feature Keith and Donna Jean Godchaux.
 It was also the last to feature McKernan.
 Several songs on which he sang lead were retired after the tour's finale at the Lyceum.

 An edited version of the album's "Sugar Magnolia" was released as a 7" single, with "Mr. Charlie" as the B-side.

 Reissues

 Europe '72 was reissued as a two-disc CD in 1990 and again in 2001, with bonus tracks, as part of The Golden Road (1965–1973) box set.
 This version was subsequently released independently in 2003, which also has the covers reversed, with "The Fool" on the front.
 A sequel, Europe '72 Volume 2, was released in 2011.
 It contains songs that were played on the tour but not included on the original album, including a lengthy jam of "Dark Star" and "The Other One".

 Fans have rated the album highly, and there was demand to hear recordings of the entire tour.
 In September 2011, all 22 shows were released as Europe '72: The Complete Recordings, a 73-CD box set.
 Due to higher than expected demand, the 7,200 numbered copies of the box set sold out as a pre-order in less than four days.
-The first three thousand copies ordered had an option for custom personalisation.
+The first three thousand copies ordered had an option for custom personalization.
 A music-only version (without the box set's steamer trunk and accoutrements) was also given a limited release.

 A 50th Anniversary Edition of Europe '72 was released on July 29, 2022.
 The album was remastered and reissued as a two-disc CD and as a three-disc LP, as well as a digital download.
 A limited-edition three-disc LP on rainbow-colored vinyl was released on June 3, 2022.